brandelt4/car-sharing-simulator/README.md

 </div>

 ## Idea
 Car sharing is one of the earliest implementations of a *shared economy* and promises to be a very useful and eco-friendly way for individual transportation.
-There are, however certain challenges that impede the acceptance of this service.
-One such challenge is an incorrect distribution of cars around a city, in which the geolocational demand for cars does not coincide with their actual locations.
+There are, however, certain challenges that impede the acceptance of this service.
+One such challenge is an incorrect distribution of cars in a city, in which the geolocational demand for cars does not coincide with their actual locations.

 ## Implementation
-Certainly, this is just one example of many.
+Certainly, this is just one problem out of many.
 In order to account for these problems and simulate the dynamics of car sharing in a city, it is handy to simulate it in a computer programme, where one could apply interesting interventions to change people's behaviour, guiding them to leave/re-distribute cars to more optimal locations in a city.
 For instance, one could think of providing small nudges (e.g. monetary incentives) for leaving a shared car in a sub-optimal location for an individual's purpose, yet in a more optimal location for matching public demand.